 Student income includes student loans and grants paid to someone on a course.
 There are special rules regarding the treatment of student loans and grants.
 There is more information on the treatment of Scottish student funding in Students with funding from other regions of the UK should see

 Note: UC takes almost all of student income into account.
 That is different to child tax credit (CTC), which ignores most student income.
 If someone gets CTC and is a student, particularly in advanced education during which student income is higher, s/he may be better off staying on CTC rather than claiming UC because of the less generous way student income is assessed for UC.
 Seek independent advice.
-Once a claim is made for UC it is not usually possible to go back to CTC, so it is important to ensure switching to UC is the best course of action.
+Once a claim is made for UC it is not possible to go back to CTC, so it is important to ensure switching to UC is the best course of action.

 Crisis grants and local welfare assistance

 Money may be available at a local level during a crisis.
 Check the links below.

 Students in Scotland are eligible for crisis grants or community care grants from the Local authorities administer these funds.
 Extra money has been put into these funds due to the coronavirus crisis, and some rules have been eased.

 In England, help may be available under local welfare assistance set up by local authorities.